Junior Fa: Personal life

 Fa has three children.
-His son, Ezra Fa, was diganosed with Autism at the age of 2 years old.
+His son was diganosed with Autism at the age of two years old.
 Fa grew up going to The Church of Jesus Christ of Latter-day Saints.
 The same Mormon church as his former opponent Joseph Parker.
 Fa is married to his wife Talya Fa.
-In September 2019 Fa father, Uaine Fa, passed away of cancer while Junior Fa was away Salt Lake City, Utah to go into camp for his fight against American Devin Vargas.
+In September 2019 Fa’s father, Uaine Fa, died from cancer while Junior Fa was away in Salt Lake City, Utah in camp for his fight against American Devin Vargas.
 Uaine Fa last message for Junior Fa was "Just keep fighting".
-Junior Fa was born in New Zealand, however, his partents were born in Tonga.
+Fa was born in New Zealand, however, his parents were born in Tonga.